 “Lord Licus, what did you do to your hair?
 You look like Doil here did after we fought the dragons!”

 “Lady Fela, so glad you could come.
 I would love to hear more about your ideas for importing horses from Nycheril to improve our own lines.”
 He did not add that he found it disturbing that she bred her own family members as coldly as she bred her horses.
-It wasn’t really something the others chose to acknowledge, so long as she continued to provide Merolate with the best horses on the continent.
+It wasn’t really something the others chose to acknowledge, so long as she continued to provide Merolate with the best horses south of the Unclaimed Territories.

 “Governor Klippi, I do hope you appreciated the additional ships.
 Have you had any further problems with pirates since they arrived?
 No?
 Convenient, that, very convenient.
 Nasty business, pirates.
 Would have loved to have come myself to lend my sword.
 Maybe next time.
 Not that I’m hoping there’s a next time.”